MozillaFoundation/foundation.mozilla.org/network-api/networkapi/wagtailpages/README.md

 The logic for this tag is found in `wagtailpages/templatetags/mini_site_tags.py`, in the `def cta(context, page):` definition.

-Its code block simply sets up a context with the cta, and its Python class name, and is then rendered using the template found in `wagtailpages/templates/wagtailpages/tags/cta.html`, which is a switching template, falling through to either `wagtailpages/templates/wagtailpages/tags/cta/signup.html` or `wagtailpages/templates/wagtailpages/tags/cta/peition.html`, depending on the CTA class name.
+Its code block simply sets up a context with the cta, and its Python class name, and is then rendered using the template found in `wagtailpages/templates/wagtailpages/tags/cta.html`, which is a switching template, falling through to `wagtailpages/templates/wagtailpages/tags/cta/peition.html`.

 # Concrete use